-On the y-axis is the spectral intensity (you don’t need to worry about that) and on the x-axis lies the wavelength.
+On the y-axis is the spectral intensity (you don’t need to worry about what this is) and on the x-axis lies the wavelength.

 It’s important to know that temperature is what varies these curves.
 Look at the peak wavelength of the 3’500 K curve and the 5’500 K curve.
-It’s clear that the hotter temperature line has a lower peak wavelength and a higher spectral intensity.
+It’s clear that the hotter temperature line has a lower peak wavelength.

 W = λ * T